AdamTovatt/updaemon/Updaemon.Common/README.md

 Both updaemon and plugins use AOT compilation for fast startup.
 This package is designed to be AOT-compatible:

-- Uses `ContractsJsonContext` for source-generated serialization
+- Uses `CommonJsonContext` for source-generated serialization
 - No runtime reflection
 - All types are trim-safe